The best seafood restaurants in Bangkok are:

 1. Aey Seafood

-I discovered this local seafood restaurant, which is located relatively close to Chinatown, by accident.
-I noticed that every time I walked by, a group of locals were waiting until the restaurant opens its doors.
+We discovered this local seafood restaurant, which is located relatively close to Chinatown, by accident.
+We noticed that every time we walked by, a group of locals were waiting until the restaurant opens its doors.
 Reason enough for me to check this seafood restaurant out and after the dishes I tried, I was blown away.
 Back then, the restaurant had a huge menu and making a decision was a bit difficult.
 Nowadays, Aey Seafood renovates the restaurant with modern looks and the menu significantly reduced in size with only highly recommended dishes and bestsellers.

 As the name already suggests, Aey Seafood serves a variety of fresh seafood.
 Absolute must-orders are the Stir-Fried Crab in Curry Powder (480 THB), Scallops Baked with Butter & Garlic (120 THB) and the Deep-Fried Sea Bass in Fish Sauce (390 THB).
 The curry is rich in flavours, the scallops are perfectly cooked and lightly brushed with garlic, and the sea bass is super crispy.
 These three dishes are the customers' all-time favourites and you can’t go wrong with it.
 More in-depth information can be found in our article about Aey Seafood.
 General information, such as opening times, location, menu and TopTravelFoods users' opinions can be found on the TopTravelFoods review page of Aey Seafood.